simeononsecurity/simeononsecurity.ch/content/articles/ultimate-it-toolkit-essential-tools-gadgets/index.en.md

 ### Documentation and Collaboration

-Efficient documentation and collaboration are essential. **Microsoft Office 365** and collaboration platforms like [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software) streamline communication and document sharing.
+Efficient documentation and collaboration are essential. **Microsoft Office 365** and collaboration platforms like [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software) simplify communication and document sharing.

 ### Programming and Scripting